Tim Schneider: Forest Preserve District of Cook County

 As a member of the Cook County Board of Commissioners, Schneider also served as a commissioner for the Forest Preserve District of Cook County.
 The Forest Preserves encompass approximately 68,000 acres (275 km²) of open space throughout the county.
 It contains facilities for recreation and camping, as well as a zoo and a botanic garden.

 In 2009, the Cook County Forest Preserve District purchased land owned by Schneider's family for over $10 million.
 Schneider was called out by many board members, even ones in his own party, for violating ethics.

 Illinois Republican Party

 In 2013, Schneider expressed interest in running for Chairman of the Republican Party of Illinois, but pulled out before the vote.

 In 2014, Illinois Republican Party Chairman Jack Dorgan decided to resign as chairman so he could join Bruce Rauner's campaign for governor.
 Both Dorgan and Rauner threw their support behind Schneider to be the next state chairman.
 Schneider was elected Chairman of the Illinois Republican Party on May 17, 2014 with little opposition.

 When beginning his tenure as party chairman, Schneider said that uniting the Republican Party of Illinois, which had been divided geographically and ideologically, as a top goal.

-Schneider announced in early December 2020 he would step down as chairman.
+Schneider announced in early December 2020 that he would step down as chairman.
 On Feb.
 6 2021, the Republican State Central Committee elected Don Tracy of Springfield to be chairman.